Lost + Found: The first work trip to Nashville, TN

 our first concert 2013: Tori Kelly at Exit-In

 I knew expanding a wedding photographing business in a fresh market was going to be challenging at first.
-I didn't know a single face in town, and not a soul knew my business.
+I didn't know a single face in town and not a soul knew my business.
 I decided to bring in a model and style an editorial shoot inspired by this city-girl side of me and collaborate with other local vendors.
 This gave Nashville marketing images for my portfolio as well as the ability to connect with other artist in the wedding industry.
 Inspired by the urban glam appeal, I chose teal and deep purple tones, spiced it up with some peacock feathers because I am obsessed with them, threw in some gold, and rocked the most sparkling dress designed by Maggie Sottero.
 I also added a touch of musical vibes (of course!) with the food and drink menus.
-The best part of this all is that the shoot was hosted at an already-major-memory-holding concert venue on Cannery Row, but would later be the same place my brother and I watched Tori Kelly for a second round at the very time I was in the running for a Nashville magazine cover with an image from this shoot!
+The best part of this all is that the shoot was hosted at a concert venue on Cannery Row that had great memories, but would later be the same place my brother and I watched Tori Kelly for the second time at the very momenr I was in the running for a Nashville magazine cover with an image from this shoot!
 Synchronicity is funny like that ☾

-Photographer: Magnolia + Ember // Event Planner: Anderson Rental // Hair Stylist: Bishop’s Day Spa and Salon // Floral Designer: Branching Out Events // Hair Stylist: Cally Mae Hair // Invitation Designer: designs in paper // Event Venue: Events on Cannery Row // Dress Store: Glitz Bridal // Makeup Artist: Kiby Overman // Dress Designer: Maggie Sottero // Cake Designer: The Frosted Affair by Jay Qualls
+Photography + Styling + Design: Magnolia + Ember // Rentals: Anderson Rental // Hair Stylist: Bishop’s Day Spa and Salon // Florist: Branching Out Events // Hair Stylist: Cally Mae Hair // Invitation Designer: designs in paper // Venue: Events on Cannery Row // Dress Store: Glitz Bridal // Makeup Artist: Kiby Overman // Dress Designer: Maggie Sottero // Cake: The Frosted Affair by Jay Qualls

 behind the scenes